TNTKien/suicaodex/README.md

 ### CORS

-MangaDex API requires CORS, you can use your own proxy server or use built-in proxy of SuicaoDex (that may make the website overload).
+MangaDex API requires CORS, you can built your own proxy using [suicaodex-api](https://github.com/TNTKien/suicaodex-api).

+SuicaoDex also has a built-in proxy, but that may make the website overload (cause my pasta code).
 See `/lib/axios.ts` and `/config/site.ts` for more information.

 ### Run the development server